Simulation and analysis of pressure pulsations

 BOSpulse provides support for defining overlapping groups of elements and nodes that enable you to partition your model in a logical way and to apply bulk operations to different parts of the model.
+In addition to user-defined groups, BOSpulse maintains a collection of built-in groups that enable you to select elements and nodes on the basis of their properties.
 This can save a lot of time when you need to adapt operating conditions or pipe-related data.
-If your system involves multiple, (almost) identical sub-systems, you only need to model one of those sub-systems and add multiple copies of that sub-system to your model.

 Parts of a model can be excluded from analyses with a few simple operations.
 Excluded parts are rendered translucently so that they are visible at a glance and so that you can keep interacting with them in a graphical way.

-BOSpulse implements API 618 compliance checks for reciprocating compressors and API 674 compliance tests for reciprocating pumps.
-This means that you can very quickly assess whether your piping system and reciprocating equipment meet de applicable API allowable limits, and if not, at which locations in the system the limits are exceeded.
-If you are performing an analysis for a range of operating conditions, including the operating speed of the equipment, then BOSpulse will apply the API compliance checks for each operating condition, and indicate for which conditions (if any) the API allowable limits are exceeded.
+BOSpulse assesses API 618 compliance for reciprocating compressors and API 674 compliance for reciprocating pumps.
+This means that, with a minimum of effort, you can determine whether your piping system and reciprocating equipment meet de applicable API allowable limits, and if not, at which locations in the system the limits are exceeded.
+If you are performing an analysis for a range of operating conditions, including the operating speed of the equipment, then BOSpulse assess API compliance for each operating condition, and indicate for which conditions (if any) the API allowable limits are exceeded.

 API 618 compliance report example.

-If the piping system involves pumps, then BOSpulse checks the pressure pulsation amplitudes within the piping; the minimum pressure in the system (checked against the vapor pressure of the liquid); and the maximum pressure in the system (checked against the set pressure of safety relief valves, if present).
+If the piping system involves pumps, then BOSpulse assesses the pressure pulsation amplitudes within the piping; the minimum pressure in the system (compared with the vapor pressure of the liquid); and the maximum pressure in the system (compared with the set pressure of safety relief valves, if present).